yt-project/governance/source/voting.rst

 by a project member, no rejecting reviews by a project member (lazy consensus).
 Project members are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
-E-mails to the development mailing list are not required for minor documentation changes.
+E-mails to the developer mailing list are not required for minor documentation changes.

 .. _code-change-process: